 Furthermore, if the CEO of the company is not a strong personality, then they’ll be less likely to take on the necessary responsibilities, and the business will pay the price.
 Therefore, this type of management approach is not for every organization, especially those that are looking for more creativity to help them reposition themselves.

-The idea that “two heads are better than one” the primary reason that some companies don’t apply a top down management approach.
-There could be a lot of talent in the ranks, which would be wasted in a top down environment.
+The idea that “two heads are better than one” is the primary reason that some companies don’t apply a top-down management approach.
+There could be a lot of talent in the ranks, which would be wasted in a top-down environment.
 Or, the leadership is not skilled and knowledgeable enough to lead decisively.
-In these cases, bottom up management is recommended.
+In these cases, bottom-up management is recommended.

 Teams are autonomous and are assembled by skills and experiences, which are then trusted by managers.
 These teams are self-directed and decide on the best way to accomplish their tasks, rather than receive orders and only then act on them.

-For example, The New York Times and even staid businesses like Ernst & Young and IBM have all tried the bottom up management approach at the team level.
-Everyone should be a part of the decision-making process, at least in subsets of the organizations.
-As these experiments prove fruitful, more companies will come on board and even adopt the style for its full administration.
+For example, The New York Times and even staid businesses like Ernst & Young and IBM have all tried the bottom-up management approach at the team level.
+Everyone should be a part of the decision-making process, at least in the subsets of the organizations.
+As these experiments prove fruitful, more companies will come on board and even adopt the style for their full administration.

 Gets the Most Out of a Team’s Talents and Dedication

 One advantage is that bottom-up management can retain talent, keep morale high and get project buy-in since it gives lower-level employees a voice.
 Because the whole organization feels part of the process, the company is more likely to improve productivity.
 If everyone feels ownership in the overall goals and objectives of the company, they will likely be more dedicated to its cause.